wervlad/ml-intro-capstone-project/README.md

 1. Clone this repository to your machine.
 2. Download [Forest train](https://www.kaggle.com/competitions/forest-cover-type-prediction) dataset, save csv locally (default path is *data/train.csv* in repository's root).
 3. Make sure Python 3.9 and [Poetry](https://python-poetry.org/docs/) are installed on your machine (I use Poetry 1.1.13).
-4. Install the project dependencies:
+4. Install the project dependencies (*run this and following commands in a terminal, from the root of a cloned repository*):
 ```sh
 poetry install --no-dev
 ```